 Your doctor needs to know if you are taking other medicines to treat epilepsy or mental health problems.
 This is to make sure you take the correct dose of Lamictal.
-These medicines include: oxcarbazepine, felbamate, gabapentin, levetiracetam, pregabalin, topiramate or zonisamide,
+These medicines include:

-- used to treat epilepsy lithium, olanzapine or aripiprazole used to treat mental health problems - bupropion, used to treat mental health problems or to stop smoking - paracetamol, used to treat pain and fever
+- oxcarbazepine, felbamate, gabapentin, levetiracetam, pregabalin, topiramate or zonisamide, used to treat epilepsy - · lithium, olanzapine or aripiprazole used to treat mental health problems

-→ Tell your doctor if you are taking any of these.

-Some medicines interact with Lamictal or make it more likely that people will have side effects.
-These

-- valproate, used to treat epilepsy and mental health problems - carbamazepine, used to treat epilepsy and mental health problems - phenytoin, primidone or phenobarbitone, used to treat epilepsy - rifampicin, which is an antibiotic - medicines used to treat Human Immunodeficiency Virus (HIV) infection (a combination of lopinavir and ritonavir or atazanavir and ritonavir) - hormonal contraceptives, such as the Pill (see below).
+- · bupropion, used to treat mental health problems or to stop smoking - paracetamol, used to treat pain and fever Tell your doctor if you are taking any of these. - Some medicines interact with Lamictal or make it more likely that people will have side effects.
+These - include: valproate, used to treat epilepsy and mental health problems - carbamazepine, used to treat epilepsy and mental health problems - phenytoin, primidone or phenobarbitone, used to treat epilepsy - risperidone, used to treat mental health problems - · rifampicin, which is an antibiotic - medicines used to treat Human Immunodeficiency Virus (HIV) infection (a combination of lopinavir and ritonavir or atazanavir and ritonavir) - hormonal contraceptives, such as the Pill (see below). - ightarrow Tell your doctor if you are taking any of these, or if you start or stop taking any.